marcelpetersen/mobil/_posts/2020-05-05-an-interview-with-harry-evers-on-the-future-of-autonomous-driving-in-germany.md

 ---
 ![](/uploads/2020/05/05/An-Interview-With-HarryEvers_body.jpg)

-_Lesen Sie diesen Artikel auf Deutsch._
+_Lesen Sie diesen Artikel auf_ [_Deutsch_](www.wundermobility.com/blog/es-braucht-mut-und-den-politischen-gesamtwillen-ein-interview-mit-harry-evers-zur-zukunft-autonomen-fahrens-in-deutschland)_._

 **Hamburg will host the ITS World Congress in 2021.
 The city often sees itself as a pioneer in the field of urban mobility, especially in terms of autonomous driving.
 What distinguishes Hamburg as a “mobility” city?**